Basketball Offense - Spread Delay OffenseBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 Give and Go PassLastly, diagram L shows that at any time, we could pass to the top cutter for a "give and go" and a lay-up.
 Here O4 has passed to O3 on top.
 O4 cuts through and gets the pass from O3 for the lay-up.
 If the pass is not open, O4 goes to the left corner, as O5 makes the L-cut for the next pass.

 Dribble-PenetrationThis delay offense is mostly a passing, cutting, and spacing offense.
 However, a player with the ball at the top could take his defender 1-on-1 with the dribble... (more in the members section).

 Variation: 3-Guard PatternHere's an optional way of running the basic pattern.
 You might not want your "bigs" (O4 and O5) handling the ball... (more in the members section).

-In summary, this spread offense will often frustrate better teams, causing them to gamble and over-play on defense, resulting in chances for easy lay-ups.
+In summary, this spread offense often frustrates better opponents, causing them to gamble and over-play on defense, resulting in chances for easy lay-ups.
 You can control tempo and keep the score low.
-Players must be disciplined and be good ball-handlers and free-throw shooters.
-They must realize, that late in a game when you are trying to "kill the clock", the 3-point shot is not an option... only lay-ups and free-throws.
-However, even when we are trying to run out the clock, we still look to score an uncontested lay-up, as that is an easier shot than pressure-packed free-throws, and sometimes that last basket can "seal the deal".
+Players must be disciplined, good ball-handlers and good free-throw shooters.
+They must realize, that late in a game when you are trying to "kill the clock", the 3-point shot is not an option - only lay-ups and free-throws.
+However, even when trying to run out the clock, still look to score an uncontested lay-up, as that is an easier shot than pressure-packed free-throws.
+And sometimes that last basket can "seal the deal".

-If you play without a shot clock, this offense could help you get that upset victory... but you must get off to a good start.
-Once you get behind, you'll have to abandon this offense and "come out and play".
+If you play without a shot clock, this offense might help you get an upset victory - but you must get off to a good start.
+Once you get behind, you'll have to abandon this offense.